edgeIO/documentation/content/docs/manuals/flops-addon/flops-project-workflow/stages/stage-1-project-start.md

 {{< /callout >}}

 {{< callout context="tip" title="*JOB'S DONE!*" icon="outline/coffee" >}}
-  Sending out the project request was the last manual step a FLOps user had to take.
+  Sending out the project request is the last manual step a FLOps user has to take.
   From now on, everything is automatically done for you by FLOps.

   Now relax, sit back, and continue reading the following stages to understand what FLOps is doing - and how you can use the trained model/inference server.